Newberry Motorcycle Accident Lawyer

 How Long Do I Have to File a Lawsuit After a Motorcycle Accident in Florida?

-In wrongful death cases, surviving family members have only two years from the date of death to take action.
+In wrongful death cases, surviving family members also have only two years from the date of death to take action.

 If you miss the deadline, you’ll likely lose your right to compensation.
+Contact a personal injury lawyer to confirm the appropriate statute of limitations deadline for your case.

 Contact a Newberry Motorcycle Accident Lawyer for a Free Consultation